ajwills72/hbab/docs/core.md

 We can represent what the dog learns like this.
 If the bell representation is active (1), food is active (1).
 But if the bell and light are both active, food is inactive (0).

-What do the connection weights need to be in order for the neural network to store this information?
+**Test your understanding**: What do the connection weights need to be in order for the neural network to store this information?

 Take a moment to think about this.

-Answer: $w_{B}$ must be one, so that the activation of the bell representation leads to the activation of the food representation.
+Answer: w<sub>B</sub> must be one, so that the activation of the bell representation leads to the activation of the food representation.
 When bell and light are both present, the light must 'over rule' the bell.
-We can represent that by setting $w_{L}$ to minus one.
+We can represent that by setting w<sub>L</sub> to minus one.
 This way the sum of the input activations times the weights is zero, which is what we want.

 Note that this leads to a prediction about the dog's future behaviour.
 The light has become an _inhibitor_, it will make the dog less likely to expect food.
 So if we, for example, now train the dog that a peppermint smell predicts food, and then later present the smell and the light together, the dog will salivate less to this peppermint-light compound than the peppermint on its own.
 This is called a _summation_ test and this is indeed the behaviour we observe.